Miyajima Island: Best Things to Do

 Miyajima island has a shopping street called “Omote Sando Shotengai” where you can enjoy walking around with snacking and shopping.
 Maple leaf shaped small sweet cake called Momiji Manju is the most popular snack here.
 Also you should definitely try oysters!
 Hiroshima’s oysters are so rich and tasty.
 There are many oyster bars where you can enjoy grilled oysters from 1 piece.
 My recommendation would be “oyster curry-pan” which is fried bread-roll stuffed with curry and two pieces of oysters!

-It is surprising and quite unknown but the island is a habitat of 500 wild Japanese deers and they are considered as messengers of the god.
+It is a great surprise that the island is a habitat of 500 wild Japanese deer and they are considered as messengers of the god.
 You can see them everywhere on the island and they are quite friendly to tourists.

 5. Daisho-in Temple